derDeno/PandaLED/settings/update-backup-restore.md

 ## Backup
-This generates a <i>.pandaled</i> which contains all your settings.
+This generates a _.pandaled_ file, which contains all your settings.
 You can use this to backup your settings if you plan to reset the device or upload it to a new board.
 This is basically a json file.